anumehashukla/wayfaringuniverse/_posts/Canada/2016-07-04-5-best-places-in-yoho.md

 ### 5. Village of Field
 <br>
 <hr>
-Bypass the big cities in favor of some small-town charm.
-Field sits on a riverbank and is the gateway to Yoho National Park.<br>
+Located between three mountain ranges, close six of Canada's most stunning national parks, and sitting at the confluence of two historic rivers.
+In fact, the town is in the middle of the highest concentration of national parks in the world.
+Field BC is a paradise for outdoor adventure, spectacular scenery, and wildlife.<br>
 Enjoy this small picturesque town nestled in the beautiful valley!